NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 HPXML Foundation Walls
 **********************

-Each foundation wall surface is entered as an ``/HPXML/Building/BuildingDetails/Enclosure/FoundationWalls/FoundationWall``.
+Each foundation wall surface is entered as a ``/HPXML/Building/BuildingDetails/Enclosure/FoundationWalls/FoundationWall``.
 Any wall surface in contact with the ground is considered a foundation wall.

   ==============================================================  =================  ================  ========================  =========  ==============  ====================================